Bhukya7/Data-Engineering-Intern-Assignment/README.md

 For deployment instructions, consider using platforms like Heroku or Vercel.
 Follow their documentation for deploying Python applications.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by various open-source projects and tutorials on Python logging and data processing.

-Conclusion
+## Conclusion
 This README.md file provides a comprehensive overview of your Log Analyzer project, including installation instructions, usage examples, and feature descriptions.
 It will help users understand how to set up and use your tool effectively

+The following requirement output is stored in the output.csv file